arvindvenkatadri/the-foundation-series/content/courses/8-Data-Analytics/20-Basics-of-Modeling/30-Stats-as-Linear-Models/_index.md

 Statistical Tests for data.

 ## The Big Ideas in Stats

 Steven Stigler is the author of the book "*The Seven Pillars of Statistical Wisdom*".
 The Big Ideas in Statistics from that book are:

 1. Aggregation

-> The first pillar I will call Aggregation, although it could just as well be given the nineteenth-century name, “The Combination of Observations,” or even reduced to the simplest example, taking a mean.
-Those simple names are misleading, in that I refer to an idea that is now old but was truly revolutionary in an earlier day—and it still is so today, whenever it reaches into a new area of application.
+    > The first pillar I will call Aggregation, although it could just
+    > as well be given the nineteenth-century name, "The Combination of
+    > Observations," or even reduced to the simplest example, taking a
+    > mean.
+Those simple names are misleading, in that I refer to an
+    > idea that is now old but was truly revolutionary in an earlier
+    > day---and it still is so today, whenever it reaches into a new
+    > area of application.
 How is it revolutionary?
-By stipulating that, given a number of observations, you can actually gain information by **throwing information away**!
-In taking a simple arithmetic mean, we discard the individuality of the measures, subsuming them to one summary.
+By stipulating that,
+    > given a number of observations, you can actually gain information
+    > by **throwing information away**!
+In taking a simple arithmetic
+    > mean, we discard the individuality of the measures, subsuming them
+    > to one summary.

-1. Information
+2. Information

-> In the early eighteenth century it was discovered that in many situations the **amount of information** in a set of data was only proportional to the **square root** of the number n of observations, not the number n itself.
+    > In the early eighteenth century it was discovered that in many
+    > situations the **amount of information** in a set of data was only
+    > proportional to the **square root** of the number n of
+    > observations, not the number n itself.

-1. Likelihood
+3. Likelihood

-> By the name I give to the third pillar, Likelihood, I mean the calibration of inferences with the use of probability.
-The simplest form for this is in **significance testing** and the common **P-value**, but as the name “Likelihood” hints, there is a wealth of associated methods, many related to parametric families or to Fisherian or Bayesian inference.
+    > By the name I give to the third pillar, Likelihood, I mean the
+    > calibration of inferences with the use of probability.
+The
+    > simplest form for this is in **significance testing** and the
+    > common **P-value**, but as the name "Likelihood" hints, there is a
+    > wealth of associated methods, many related to parametric families
+    > or to Fisherian or Bayesian inference.

-1. Intercomparison
+4. Intercomparison

->It represents what was also once a radical idea and is now commonplace: that statistical comparisons do not need to be made with respect to an exterior standard but can often be made in terms **interior to the data** themselves.
-The most commonly encountered examples of intercomparisons are Student’s **t-tests** and the tests of the **analysis of variance**.
+    > It represents what was also once a radical idea and is now
+    > commonplace: that statistical comparisons do not need to be made
+    > with respect to an exterior standard but can often be made in
+    > terms **interior to the data** themselves.
+The most commonly
+    > encountered examples of intercomparisons are Student's **t-tests**
+    > and the tests of the **analysis of variance**.

-1. Regression
+5. Regression

->I call the fifth pillar Regression, after Galton’s revelation of 1885, explained in terms of the bivariate normal distribution.
-Galton arrived at this by attempting to devise a mathematical framework for Charles Darwin’s theory of natural selection, overcoming what appeared to Galton to be an intrinsic **contradiction in the theory**: selection required increasing diversity, in contradiction to the appearance of the population stability needed for the definition of species.
+    > I call the fifth pillar Regression, after Galton's revelation of
+    > 1885, explained in terms of the bivariate normal distribution.
+    > Galton arrived at this by attempting to devise a mathematical
+    > framework for Charles Darwin's theory of natural selection,
+    > overcoming what appeared to Galton to be an intrinsic
+    > **contradiction in the theory**: selection required increasing
+    > diversity, in contradiction to the appearance of the population
+    > stability needed for the definition of species.

-1. Design of Experiments and Observations
+6. Design of Experiments and Observations

->The sixth pillar is Design, as in “Design of Experiments,” but conceived of more broadly, as an  ideal that can discipline our thinking in even observational settings.Starting in the late nineteenth century, a new understanding of the topic appeared, as Charles S. Peirce and then Fisher discovered the extraordinary role **randomization** could play in inference.
+    > The sixth pillar is Design, as in "Design of Experiments," but
+    > conceived of more broadly, as an ideal that can discipline our
+    > thinking in even observational settings.Starting in the late
+    > nineteenth century, a new understanding of the topic appeared, as
+    > Charles S. Peirce and then Fisher discovered the extraordinary
+    > role **randomization** could play in inference.

-1. Residuals
+7. Residuals

->The most common appearances in Statistics are our model diagnostics (**plotting residuals**), but more important is the way we explore high-dimensional spaces by fitting and comparing **nested models**.
+    > The most common appearances in Statistics are our model
+    > diagnostics (**plotting residuals**), but more important is the
+    > way we explore high-dimensional spaces by fitting and comparing
+    > **nested models**.

 ## Pedagogical Notes

 Two ideas will make this set of modules a little different from more conventional introductory statistics courses:

 -   The use of *Linear Models* as the basis for understanding *all* statistics measures and tests.

 -   The use of Simulations, rather than formulae, to calculate Statistics and perform Statistical Tests.

 ## The Linear Model Approach